cseptesting/floatcsep/docs/examples/case_b.rst

 In this example, the time, region and catalog specifications are written in the ``config.yml`` file.

 .. literalinclude:: ../../examples/case_b/config.yml
+   :caption: examples/case_b/config.yml
    :language: yaml
    :lines: 3-15

-whereas the models' and tests' configurations are referred to external files for readability
+whereas the models' and tests' configurations are referred to external files for better readability

 .. literalinclude:: ../../examples/case_b/config.yml
    :language: yaml